temporalio/documentation/docs/application-development-guide.md

 </TabItem>
 <TabItem value="typescript">

-Workflow Functions are _just functions_, which can store state, and orchestrate Activity Functions.
+Workflow Definitions are _just functions_, which can store state and orchestrate Activity Functions.
 The following code snippet uses `proxyActivities` to schedule a `greet` Activity in the system to say hello.

-A Workflow Function can have multiple parameters; however, we recommend using a single object parameter.
+A Workflow Definition can have multiple parameters; however, we recommend using a single object parameter.

 ```typescript
 type ExampleArgs = {